ranges from around ¥300 to very expensive depending on the item

 It would take a long time to get around to all of them, not to mention the large number of enticing second-hand bookshops and other fascinating small independent shops, so it is fortunate that there is cluster of around a dozen or so of the long established dealers on Kotto Dori (Antique Street) just a short walk from the rail station.

-How To Get There: Take JR Chuo-line (Orange line) or Sobu-line (Yellow or Blue line) and get off at Nishi-Ogikubo Station. *Please note that the JR Chuo-line does not stop at Nishi-Ogikubo on Saturdays, Sundays and public holidays.
+How To Get There: Take JR Chuo-line (Orange) or Sobu-line (Yellow) and get off at Nishi-Ogikubo Station. *Please note that the JR Chuo-line does not stop at Nishi-Ogikubo on Saturdays, Sundays and public holidays.
 Take JR Sobu-line on the weekends instead.
+You can also use the Metro Tozai-line (blue).

 Leaving the station from the north exit turn left (west).
 After about 5 minutes the road takes a sharp right (north) and this is the start of the main Antique Street area.
 There are also buses which run along this road (one-way only) from the station as well as along the road to the north coming from Kichijoji.